 BJP in serious business of poaching, abducting MLAs and stealing govts: Cong

-"The BJP is a ruling party and is expected to follow certain norms and procedures.
-It is now seriously in business of poaching MLAs and stealing governments," he told reporters at a press conference here.
+"The BJP is a ruling party and is expected to follow certain norms and democratic principles but they are now seriously in the business of poaching MLAs and stealing governments," he told a press conference here.
 Sharma said the Congress condemned the BJP for creating a crisis in Madhya Pradesh by poaching MLAs and taking them to Bengaluru.

-"It is against political morality, mandate of people and against principles and precedents of parliamentary democracy," he said..
+"It is against political morality, mandate of people and against principles and precedents of parliamentary democracy," he said.
+The senior Congress leader said a few months back, the same modus-operandi was there in Karnataka and earlier they "stole" governments in Arunachal Pradesh, Manipur and Goa.

+"This party is so strong with the majority of over 300 members in the Lok Sabha and in government in many states of the country.
+Why is the BJP intolerant towards the existence of non-BJP governments in major states which have come into office because of popular mandate," he asked.
+Sharma also accused the government of not being serious on holding a debate in Parliament on Delhi riots.

+"The government is neither serious, it lacks compassion, it remains adamant and insensitive.
+It wants to avoid a serious deliberation on the worst communal riots in the history of Delhi.
+It was expected that when the Parliament reconvenes, this will be the first matter to be taken up," he said.
+The Congress leaders in both houses have been giving notices but despite being assured that there will be a discussion on Wednesday it has not taken place.
+"It is a very sad reflection on our democracy and on Parliament that we have not given that message of reassurance to the people of Delhi and to the citizens of India that the Indian Parliament has taken serious cognizance of the communal violence, riots, killings of large number of people, injuries to hundreds and displacement of thousands," he noted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)